 In a crushing blow to Enya, Yanni and John Tesh devotees, a Manchester group has composed what sound therapists and scientists are calling the most relaxing song ever created.

 Science has already given us the most annoying song ever created.
 But in what I assume is an attempt to get people to stay home and use their products instead of going to a spa, Radox, a UK bath gel brand, concocted an experiment to see if a piece of music could be created that would have the extreme opposite effect.
-So Marconi Union, a group known for their chill, ambient sound, worked with sound therapists and scientists to create an eight minute yawnfest known as Weightless.
+So Marconi Union, a group known for their chill, ambient sound, worked with sound therapists like Lyz Cooper from the British Institute of Sound Therapy to create an eight minute yawnfest known as Weightless.
 The composition mixes pianos, guitars, atmospheric sounds, chimes, and even buddhist chants, in an eight minute ordeal that actually slows from 60 bpm to 50 bpm near its uneventful finale.

 Besides quiet samples and a slow tempo, Weightless also doesn’t have a repeating melody, since trying to predict or mentally repeat a pattern in a song will have the opposite effect its creators were after.
 Now since the whole experiment seems just like source material for an upcoming ad campaign, I’m skeptical of their results.
 But a testing lab found that Weightless was eleven percent more relaxing than even some of Enya’s most monotonous pieces.
 During the testing the women’s stress levels were elevated through a series of timed puzzles, and listening to the track afterwards was found to reduce their anxiety levels by sixty five percent.
 A fact even more impressive given how exciting and stimulating scientific experimentation and lab tests can be.
 The song was even more effective than a massage, though their empirical results came from collecting biofeedback data, which is often open to interpretation.